 Health and Safety

 Led by the APU Student Health Center and Medical Director, Dr. Todd Emerson, our comprehensive health and safety plan for students and employees incorporates COVID-19 monitoring, testing, and contact tracing.
-Though many in our community will be studying and working remotely this fall, all employees, students, and visitors at Azusa Pacific campuses must adhere to physical distancing, sanitation, and personal hygiene recommendations and protocols provided by public health experts and adopted by APU.
+All employees, students, and visitors at Azusa Pacific campuses must adhere to recommendations and protocols provided by public health experts and adopted by APU.

-The success of creating a safe and healthy campus for those who are on-site is a shared responsibility.
+The success of creating a safe and healthy campus is a shared responsibility.
 Our entire community must come together to be part of the solution, caring for one another and our neighbors.
-Please review the following information on training, COVID-19 testing, contact tracing, facial coverings, physical distancing, guidelines for vulnerable populations, and more.
+Please review the following information on training, COVID-19 testing, contact tracing, facial coverings, guidelines for vulnerable populations, and more.

 If you believe you are experiencing COVID-19 symptoms, see our If You Feel Sick guidelines.